 Enterprise Integration Scenarios, Architectures and Patterns can solve a specific problem.
 This reference material can be based on a complex problem that was solved during a previous implementation and used again to help solve similar problems.
 This can speed up delivery and aid in making integration between applications simpler.

 It is essential to document integration best practices and to develop guides and standards.
 For example, a naming standard would include a well-constructed artefact name.
 This would help an integration architect easily identify the type of artefact, its associated application, deployment environment, re-usability and location.
 Best practices also include commentary in program code or integration flow services.
 This is conducive to increased team productivity, maintenance, and support activities.
 Descriptive code comments make it easier to troubleshoot, debug, sustain and support.
 Making systems integration easy includes setting up well-articulated guides and practices to help avoid costly rework.

 Institute an Integration Centre Of Excellence:

 An Integration Centre of Excellence is an entity that can offer leadership and support, share best practices and advice, offer training, and assist with data governance.
 An Integration Centre Of Excellence can ensure that the integration project methodology is followed correctly.
-It can also help with reviewing integration designs, assist with governance compliance, implement guides on best practices, assist with cataloguing integration artefacts and suggest areas of reuse.
+It can also help with reviewing integration designs, assisting with governance compliance, implementing guides on best practices, assist with cataloguing integration artefacts and suggest areas of reuse.

 Create A Registry of Integration Interfaces and Artefacts